SameOldSamOld/CyTOFAuroraComparison/README.md

 This github page contains the scripts and algorithms used for the comparison of CYTOF and Aurora technologies as presented in Ferrer-Font, Cytometry A, 2020 (Link will be added when made available).

-## Code to compare immune cell percentages measured by CyTOF and Aurora technologies
+## Compare immune cell percentages measured by CyTOF and Aurora technologies

 We wanted to visually and statistically compare the ability of CyTOF and Aurora technologies to measure the similarity of 11 immune cell populations.
 To compare each population, we calculated the 95% confidence interval of all cell population replicates.
 The statistical values were calculated in R and then visualised using *ggplot2<sup>1</sup>*